Everybody wants predictable and safe travel options

 At Commsignia, we are committed to improving mobility for all by providing our partners with cutting-edge innovative V2X software, hardware and services.
 To find out more about the endless potential of a connected ecosystem and V2X technology click here to contact us today.

 Off the shelf features of V2X

-- works without a line-of-sight on a radio frequency dedicated to road safety and efficiency services
+- works without a line-of-sight on a radio frequency dedicated to road safety

 - integration with traffic light controllers used in the US